 |---|---|---|

-To opt out of PostHog analytics specifically, you can enable the Do Not Track setting in your browser.
+To opt out of PostHog analytics, enable the Do Not Track setting in your browser.
 PostHog respects this signal and will not track your session.

 FRASafe uses the following third-party services that may set their own cookies or use local storage: